CRCOG engages in planning for various transportation modes throughout the Capitol region.

 To safely and efficiently manage vehicular traffic flow a number of initiatives are being advanced.
-Congestion management and traffic incident management strategies are monitored and advanced as well as freight initiatives (provide a link to freight) and roadway projects (see below)
+Congestion management and traffic incident management strategies are monitored and advanced as well as freight initiatives and roadway studies (see below)

-CRCOG, in partnership with CTtransit and the Connecticut Department of Transportation (CTDOT), completed a Comprehensive Service Analysis of bus service in the Hartford (2017) and New Britain/Bristol (2018) Divisions of CTtransit.
+CRCOG, in partnership with CTtransit and the Connecticut Department of Transportation (CTDOT), completed a Comprehensive Service Analysis (CSA) of bus service in the Hartford (2017) and New Britain/Bristol (2018) Divisions of CTtransit.
 This study included a detailed review of the existing CTtransit service and provided recommendations for improving service to meet the region’s needs.
-For more information on the Comprehensive Transit Service Analysis and its recommendations, click on the link to the left.

 Commuter Parking lots

 Commuters who want to avoid traffic congestion and save on commuting costs can leave their cars in commuter parking lots, commonly called park and ride lots, while they use carpools, vanpools, or buses for their trips to work.
 The Capitol Region includes 42 commuter parking lots across 27 municipalities.
 CRCOG began conducting biannual capacity counts for the Region’s commuter parking lots in Spring 2017.
 To view the data collected from these counts from 2017-2019, please click here.